gaultier/blog/addressing_cgo_pains_one_at_a_time.md

 ## CGO does not have unions

-This is known to Go developers: Go does not have unions, also known as tagged unions, sum types, rich enums, etc. But C does have them, and Go needs to generate Go types for each C type, so that we can use them!
+This is known to Go developers: Go does not have tagged unions, also called sum types, algebraic data types, etc. But C, and Rust, do have them, and Go needs to generate Go types for each C type, so that we can use them!
 So what does it do?
 Let's have a look.

 So, here is a (very useful) C tagged union: